Children with Special Educational Needs

 Please do not bring your child if they are unwell, and allow 24 hours to pass after a high temperature, diarrhoea or vomiting have abated before they come back to the kindergarten/school.
 If in doubt please check with the staff.

 Minor accidents are dealt with in the kindergarten.
-Homeopathic remedies are dispensed with parental permission.
 Accidents are recorded and parents informed of the measures taken to ensure the well-being of the child.
 The staff have paediatric first aid training.

-There are five members of kindergarten staff, including assistants, most of whom are graduates.
-There are also four teachers for Class 1 and older, and a Parent and Child Leader.
+There are three members of kindergarten staff, including assistants.
+There are also three teachers for Class 1 and older, and a Parent and Child Leader.
 The teaching staff are trained as Steiner Waldorf teachers and as mainstream primary teachers.
 They undertake other on-going training and keep up to date with courses on subjects such as paediatric First Aid and Health and Safety, Multiculturalism, Safeguarding Children and Special Needs.

 A summary of the Teaching staffs qualifications can be seen on request.
 Enquires should be made to Kate (01422 882071).